 Starting from one side, firmly place the frontal on top of the glued area.
 Keep pressing the lace frontal into the glue as you pass from side to side.
 Then use the comb to help press down the frontal edge and move out of the way some baby hair.

-While pressing the lace frontal down, use a blow-dryer to fully cement the glue to make sure your lace frontal is firmly in place.
+While pressing the lace frontal down, use a blow-dryer to fully cement the glue to make sure your lace is firmly in place.
 Use the needle and thread to sew the frontal back downwards.
-Now, when the lace frontal is done, style it as you want.
+Now, when it is done, style it as you want.

 3. How To Clean Up The Lace Frontal Glue Remover